 11.3.2.
 Bus stops/stations

-The Company does not control the conditions of the infrastructure at the stops and stations served and, consequently, of access for people with disabilities and/or reduced mobility.
+The Company does not control the conditions of the infrastructure at the stops and stations served and, consequently, of access for disabled persons or persons with reduced mobility.
 No guarantees can be made in this respect.
 The responsibility in this case lies with the station operator on duty.

 11.3.3.
 Denial of transport

-Should it be physically impossible, due to the configuration of the vehicle or infrastructure, including stations and stops, for the person with disabilities and/or reduced mobility, disembark or be transported, the Company reserves the right not to accept the reservation, to not issue or otherwise provide the ticket and to not allow the person in question to board the bus.
+Should it be physically impossible, due to the configuration of the vehicle or infrastructure, including stations and stops, for the disabled person or person with reduced mobility to safely board, disembark or be transported, the Company reserves the right not to issue or otherwise provide the ticket and not to allow the person in question to board the bus.
 In this case, the person concerned is informed of all other acceptable alternative means of transport using the services offered by the Company.

 The passenger in question will be informed immediately of the reasons for denial of transport and, upon request, in writing, within five working days of receipt of the request.